Scenario 4

 Customers: customer_type to segment

-retail.RET_CUSTOMERS.customer_type was renamed to segment.
+retail.RET_CUSTOMERS.customer_type renamed to segment.

-What you'll type, in order
+Prompts, in order

 1. Pre-step: Reproduce the failure